close up of a flea that will be eliminated by the best flea treatment for cats

 Flea baths and sprays

-This is an affordable option for controlling fleas on your pets.
+While you might not think to give your cat a bath under normal circumstances, a flea bath is an affordable option for controlling fleas on your pets.
 Flea shampoos are fast acting but last for a short period of time, whereas dips and sprays last longer.
 The only thing to remember with a flea spray is that if your cat or dog gets wet, you might need to reapply the product.

 Powders

-Dusted all over your pet’s body and rubbed in well, down to their little toes.
+Flea powders get dusted all over your pet’s body and rubbed in well, down to their little toes.
 Some people report side effects from powders, so always check with your vet first.

 Flea collars